Foreign relations of India: South

 Certain aspects of India's relations within the subcontinent are conducted through the South Asian Association for Regional Cooperation (SAARC).
 Its members other than India are Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, Pakistan and Sri Lanka.
-Established in 1985, SAARC encourages co-operation in agriculture, rural development, science and technology, culture, health, population control, narcotics control and anti-terrorism.
+Established in 1985, SAARC encourages cooperation in agriculture, rural development, science and technology, culture, health, population control, narcotics control and anti-terrorism.

-SAARC has intentionally stressed these "core issues" and avoided more divisive political issues, although political dialogue is often conducted on the margins of SAARC meetings.
+SAARC has intentionally stressed these "core issues" and avoided more divisive political issues, although the political dialogue is often conducted on the margins of SAARC meetings.
 In 1993, India and its SAARC partners signed an agreement to gradually lower tariffs within the region.
 Forward movement in SAARC has come to a standstill because of the tension between India and Pakistan, and the SAARC Summit originally scheduled for, but not held in, November 1999 has not been rescheduled.
 The Fourteenth SAARC Summit was held during 3–4 April 2007 in New Delhi.
-The 19th SAARC summit that was scheduled to be held in Islamabad was cancelled due to terrorist acts particularly Uri attack.
+The 19th SAARC summit that was scheduled to be held in Islamabad was cancelled due to terrorist acts, particularly the Uri attack.